-The guidelines used to evaluate students at the DMRSEF, included below, comply with International and State-level standards and are meant to set students up for success as they move on to higher levels of competition.
-Please review these before the fair so you are familiar with our assessment criteria and scoring.
+The provided guidelines are an optional way to evaluate students at the that complies with the International and State-level standards and are meant to set students up for success as they move on to higher levels of competition.
+Please use the criteria specified for your special award, however you may use the following assessment criteria and scoring as an option.